 Before laughing gas can be administered to your child for a dental procedure, it’s important to let Dr. DiBenedetto know what medications your child takes, if any, and whether he has a respiratory condition that makes breathing through his nose difficult.
 Having a stuffy nose or a respiratory illness can limit the effectiveness of laughing gas, so it’s best not to schedule appointments that require this type of sedation when your child has a cold or severe seasonal allergies.
 Because breathing laughing gas on a full stomach can make patients feel nauseous or vomit, it’s important that your child doesn’t eat for at least 2 hours before his visit.
 Dr. DiBenedetto’s team will give you full pre-sedation instructions in advance of your child’s scheduled appointment.

-Compared to other types of sedation used in dentistry (oral sedatives and IV sedation), the effects of laughing gas wear off relatively quickly.
+Compared to other types of sedation used in dentistry (oral sedatives), the effects of laughing gas wear off relatively quickly.
 Your child will stay in the office for a brief period of observation as the medicine wears off, but he should be able to return home and resume his normal routine shortly thereafter.
 Even so, sedation affects every patient differently, and your child may feel groggy, dizzy, slightly confused, or a bit nauseous.
 These common reactions will go away once the nitrous oxide has worn off completely.